 Evaluate all their options

 There are often more opportunities for both playing time and scholarships in small-college athletics like the NAIA, with smaller roster sizes and junior varsity/reserve programs.
 Assess your student-athlete’s skills.
 Network and compare options with other parents who have gone through the process.
-Know there are more options outside of NCAA D1, D2, and D3, - only 1% of high school athletes go on to play in the NCAA.
+Know there are more options outside of NCAA D1, D2, and D3, - only 1% go on to NCAA Division 1.

 Get an early start